jarekbryk/compbioftw/README.md

 - [UpDog](https://updog.co) - by far my favourite and most-used tool, is no more...
 - [R Blogdown](https://bookdown.org/yihui/blogdown/) is a fantastic way to set up your website from within R ([this Twitter thread from Dan Quintana is rather useful as well](https://twitter.com/dsquintana/status/993410504570888192)).
 If you want to write a book or a paper within R, try [R Bookdown](https://bookdown.org/yihui/bookdown/); if you want to prepare your presentation from within R, with dynamic R code (a.k.a Presentation Ninja), use [xaringan](https://github.com/yihui/xaringan).
 All three are by amazing [Yihui Xie](https://yihui.name/en/).
+- Do not miss Alison Hill's [excellent tutorial on setting up your Blogdown website](https://alison.rbind.io/post/2017-06-12-up-and-running-with-blogdown/)
 - [Hugo](https://gohugo.io) + [Netlify](https://www.netlify.com) seem to be the new [Jekyll](https://jekyllrb.com) + [GitHub Pages](https://pages.github.com).

 #### Regular expressions in R